lockecd/earth-env-data-science-book/src/lectures/environment/intro_to_git.md

 1. Open a terminal in JupyterHub
 1. Type the command
    ```
-   ssh-keygen -t ed25519 -C "YOUR EMAIL ADDRESS GOES HERE"`
+   ssh-keygen -t ed25519 -C "YOUR EMAIL ADDRESS GOES HERE"
    ```
-   (Don't just copy this text; you have to put in tour actual email address in between the quotes.)
+   (Don't just copy this text; you have to put in your actual email address in between the quotes.)
 This command will create an ssh public / private key pair.
+1. You will be prompted to enter a file in which to save the key.
+Do not do this!
+Press "Enter" instead.
-1. Enter a password for your new SSH key and record it in a safe place.
+1. Enter a passphrase for your new SSH key and record it in a safe place.
-   This password is used to "lock" the SSH key.
+   This passphrase is used to "lock" the SSH key.
 It can't be used without the password.
 1. Type the command
    ```
    cat ~/.ssh/id_ed25519.pub